Thang2023xd/pygames2/README.md

 - 🔭 I’m made is becuz **I like it**

-- 👨‍💻 All of my projects are available at [github.com/thang2023xd](github.com/thang2023xd)
+- 👨‍💻 All of my projects are available at [my github]

 - ⚡ Fun fact about that **I use the code on a book call:"Coding for Beginners: Using Python".**